 - provide co-instruction with the subject librarian to improve use of research

 - design a support document to reinforce key project information

-The Media Outreach Librarian also provides broad oversight of the media services offered at the SMART Learning Commons (SLC) in Walter and Wilson Libraries, and works closely with the SMART Site Manager and Media Consultant to coordinate support between the classroom and the SLC.
-SMART media production services includes:
+The media outreach Librarian also provides guidance to the media services offered at the SMART Learning Commons (SLC) in Walter and Wilson Libraries, collaborates with the media manager at Magrath Library, and works closely with the SMART Site Manager and Media Consultant to coordinate support between the classroom and the SLC/Magrath Library.
+SMART/Magrath Library media production services includes: